(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 1. When is the right time to start investing in the stock market?

 There’s no perfect time to start investing in the stock market.
-If you’re planning to invest long-term, the best time to start is now.
+But for long-term investing, the best time to start is now.

 2. What should you invest in when you’re starting?